 Many first time home buyers don’t even consider conventional loans because 1) their credit is too low, and 2) they can’t make a large down payment.
 However, CCU lends to low credit borrowers (600 minimum) and offers conventional loans that only require a 3% down payment.
 Years ago this was unheard of with non-government-insured loans.
 Now it’s a reality.

-Because their loans aren’t government backed, they don’t have to charge mortgage insurance for the life of the loan.
+Because their loans aren’t government-backed, they don’t have to charge mortgage insurance for the life of the loan.
 Since 2013, FHA loans require PMI payments for the life of the loan, regardless of how much equity the borrower has built up.

 With a conventional loan through Connexus, you stop paying for mortgage insurance once you reach 20% equity.
-This is something to keep in mind in today’s housing market where house prices are jumping because of lack of supply and new trade tariffs.
+This is something to keep in mind in today’s housing market where house prices are jumping because of a lack of supply and new trade tariffs.

 Because house values are rising so fast, all it often takes is a new appraisal to show that you have more than 20% equity built into your house.
 For many borrowers right now this is happening after just a couple of years.
 Again, you can’t avoid these payments with an FHA loan.